CopilotKit/CopilotKit/README.md

 > 💡 **NOTE:** All contributions must be submitted via a pull request and be reviewed by our team.
 This is to ensure that all contributions are of high quality and align with the project's goals.

-## Get in touch
+## Get In Touch

-Get in touch goes here
+You are welcome to join our [Discord](https://discord.gg/6dffbvGU3D) and chat with our team and other community members.

+Additionally, you can reach out to us at [hello@copilotkit.ai](mailto:hello@copilotkit.ai).

 ## License

-This repository's source code is available under the [MIT License](./LICENSE).
+This repository's source code is available under the [MIT License].